arunbaby0/arunbaby.com/_ml_system_design/0055-automl-systems.md

 AutoML aims to take the raw data and the objective (e.g., "Minimize RMSE") and produce the best possible model without human intervention.
 This is not just about hyperparameter tuning; it encompasses the entire pipeline from data ingestion to model deployment.

 ### 1.2 The "Search" Analogy
-Just as the **N-Queens** problem (our DSA topic today) searches for a valid configuration of queens under constraints, AutoML searches for a valid "Machine Learning Pipeline" under constraints of time, memory, and budget.
+Just as the **N-Queens** problem (the DSA topic) searches for a valid configuration of queens under constraints, AutoML searches for a valid "Machine Learning Pipeline" under constraints of time, memory, and budget.
 In N-Queens, we prune board positions that lead to attacks.
 In AutoML, we prune configurations that lead to poor performance or violate hardware constraints.

 ---